Human Rights in Action: Bringing Home a Wrongly Deported US Resident from Honduras

 The PDHRP took the case and subsequntly partnered with Nixon Peabody LLP, which donated countless hours of pro bono work on the case, much by Ronaldo Rauseo-Ricupero, a Center certificate recipient and BC Law '07, Danielle McLaughlin, and Brianna Nassif BC Law ’17.

 The event will recap the long legal process and strategy that unwound from there, eventually winning cancellation of removal for the client and securing his return to the US last year.
+The Center will also present Nixon Peabody LLP with its first "Human Rights in Action" award.

 Please join us for this special event to celebrate this victory for human rights.
 A reception will follow the speaking part of the event.
 RSVP here for the event, or at the Register button on the event's web page.